Mailu/Mailu/docs/configuration.rst

 The ``REPLICATION_TARGET`` is a mandatory setting when replication is enabled and points to the remote replication host in following format: ``tcp:HOST[:PORT]``.
-``Port`` defaults to ``REPLICATION_PORT`` when not specified.
+The port defaults to ``REPLICATION_PORT`` when not specified.

 The ``REPLICATION_PORT`` is a mandatory setting when replication is enabled and defines the local listening port of the replicator.
-Don't forget to publish this container's port on both Mailu nodes to allow connectivity between them.
+It is necessary to publish this port on both Mailu nodes to allow connectivity between them.

 The ``REPLICATION_SECRET`` is a mandatory setting when replication is enabled and defines the shared secret of the replicator.
 It must be identical on both Mailu